Not Without Gisela

 Not Without Gisela (Es geht nicht ohne Gisela) is a 1951 West German musical comedy film directed by Hans Deppe and starring Peter Mosbacher, Eva Ingeborg Scholz and Hilde Sessak.
 It was shot at the Spandau Studios in West Berlin and on location around the city.
 The film's sets were designed by the art director Emil Hasler.

 Synopsis

-A young inventor who believes he can radically improve television faces some difficulties, but is assisted by the reporter Gisela who does much to refine and promote his project.
+A young inventor who believes he can radically improve television faces some difficulties, but is assisted by the young part-time reporter Gisela who does much to refine and promote his project.